Abstract

 Increased Mα2 cell excitation affected calcium signal amplitudes in PCs during training and retraining

-Next, a prehension task, in which mice are encouraged to reach for and grasp a sugar pellet, was used to evaluate fine motor functions and motor skill learning [59, 60, 61].
-Most dendritic spines that correlate with learning are formed after the initial training session and are maintained in the second training session [62].
+Next, a prehension task, in which mice are encouraged to reach for and grasp a sugar pellet, was used to evaluate fine motor functions and motor skill learning [60, 61, 62].
+Most dendritic spines that correlate with learning are formed after the initial training session and are maintained in the second training session [34].
 Thus, we performed a set of recordings during the first “naive” session for collection of data in untrained mice, the second “learning” session and in the fifth “training” session to follow learning progression, and finally in a “retraining” session, during which a more challenging presentation of the pellet was introduced (Figure 1A-C).
 The contribution of increased Mα2 cell excitation on individual PCs was investigated with calcium imaging.
 We recorded GCaMP6f fluorescence changes in cortical layer 5 using an implanted optical lens and prism assembled to a miniscope [Figure 1A; 63, 64].
 To maximize the number of cells included in the analysis, PCs were separately identified for each session.
 Therefore, the number of PCs per animal varies for each session.
 On average, 61.4 ± 11.49 PCs (n = 6 mice; 3 Control, total of 1070 cells for 4 sessions, average of 105.2, 102.8 and 59.5 for each animal; 3 Chrna2-Cre+, total of 403 cells for 4 sessions, average of 45, 53.8 and 16) were included in the analysis.
-Calcium transients from individual cell activities were readily identifiable and showed diversified activity profiles (Figure 1D-E).
-We observed that a portion of prehensions overlapped with an already initiated prehension, within the time window of 2s.
-Specifically, in the naive session, 3.17% of successful and 36.07% of error prehensions occurred within 2s of a succeeding prehension.
-Similar proportions were found in later sessions: during learning (6.08% success, 28.26% error), during training (1.79% success, 28.12% error), and during retraining (4.76% success, 29.71% error).
-When considering all sessions combined, we found a total prehension overlap of 4.0% for successful and 29.91% for error prehensions.
-Perhaps this result is related to the fact that, when mice fail to get a pellet, they typically try again shortly, resulting in prehension overlaps.
-Our analysis revealed no significant effects of genotype or session on prehension success, despite an increase in the average number of successful prehensions from the naive to the training session, as well as an expected decrease in the retraining session due to increased difficulty (Figure 1F).
+Calcium transients from individual cell activities were readily identifiable and showed diversified activity profiles (Figure 1D-E, Supplemental Figure 2A-H).
+Our analysis revealed no effect of genotype on prehension performance in a separate group of mice treated with CLZ before each session (n = 13 mice; 6 Chrna2-Cre+ and 7 controls; Supplemental Table 1A-C; Figure 1F-H).
+However, mice learned the task (overall effect of training session for total number of prehensions, number of successful prehensions, and success ratio, Supplemental Table 1D-F), with an increase in the average number of total prehensions and successful prehensions from the naive to the training session, as well as an expected decrease in the retraining session due to increased difficulty.
+The number of successful attempts per minute is an alternative measurement of learning progression, as the absolute number of attempts can increase disproportionately compared with the number of successful attempts, temporarily decreasing the success ratio even though the overall motor performance is still improving [61].

 We next aligned cell activity to prehension onset (t = 0), and measured the average PC population activity across two distinct phases: a one-second window before prehension (motor planning) and another one-second window during prehension (motor execution).
-We found similar effects (Supplemental Table 1G-H; Supplemental Figure 2B); reduced PC amplitudes for successful compared to failed prehensions from the learning session in control mice.
+We found similar effects (Supplemental Table 2I-J; Supplemental Figure 2J); reduced PC amplitudes for successful compared to failed prehensions from the learning session in control mice.
 Also, increased excitation of Mα2 cells in the retraining session resulted in larger PC amplitudes when compared to controls (see summary Figure 6A).
 While baseline PC activity was decreased in Chrna2-Cre+ mice, the amplitude of prehension-related PC activity was actually increased in these animals, particularly in the retraining session, which suggests a complex relationship between Mα2 cell excitability and motor performance.

 Increased Mα2 cell excitation resulted in earlier PC firing during retraining